-Broadest Assortment Across a Wide Variety of Hard Surface Flooring Categories.
-Our stores are generally larger than those of our specialty retail flooring competitors and carry in-stock, project-ready quantities across a wide variety of hard surface flooring SKUs.
-We believe we have the most comprehensive in-stock product assortment in the industry within our categories with an average of approximately 3,400 SKUs in each store, which based on our market experience is a far greater in-stock offering than any other flooring retailer.
+Differentiated Assortment across a Wide Variety of Hard Surface Flooring Categories.
+Our stores are generally larger than those of our specialty retail flooring competitors, and we allocate substantially more square footage to hard surface flooring and accessories than large home improvement retailers.
+We believe we have the most comprehensive in-stock, trend-right product assortment in the industry within our categories with an average of approximately 3,500 SKUs in each store, which based on our market experience is a far greater in-stock offering than any other flooring retailer.
 Additionally, we customize our product assortment at the store level for the regional preferences of each market.
+We have an ongoing product line review process across all categories that allows us to identify and interpret emerging trends in hard surface flooring.
+We work with our suppliers to quickly introduce new products and styles in our stores.
 We appeal to a wide range of customer preferences through our "good/better/best" merchandise selection, as well as through our broad range of product styles from classic to modern.
+We consistently innovate with proprietary brands and products that appeal to certain customers with over 50 proprietary brands, including AquaGuard® and NuCore®.

-Lowest Prices.
-We strive to provide the lowest prices in the retail hard surface flooring market.
-Our merchandising and individual store teams competitively shop each market so that we can offer our products at prices lower than those of our competitors.
-Our ability to provide these low prices to our customers is supported by our direct-sourcing model, which largely eliminates the cost of third party intermediaries.
-We believe we are unique in our industry in employing an "everyday low price" strategy, whereby we strive to offer our products at lower prices than our competitors and at consistently everyday low prices throughout the year instead of engaging in frequent promotional activities.
-We believe this strategy creates trust with our Pro, DIY and BIY customers that they will receive the lowest prices at Floor & Decor without having to wait for a sale or negotiate to obtain the lowest price.
+Low Prices.
+We provide everyday low prices in the retail hard surface flooring market.
+Our merchandising and individual store teams competitively shop each market so that we can offer our flooring products and related accessories at low prices.
+We also work with our vendors to identify and create new, affordable products in categories traditionally considered high-end to further democratize hard surface flooring by providing a greater number of options to a larger customer base.
+We believe we are unique in our industry in employing an "everyday low price" strategy, where we strive to offer our products at consistently everyday low prices throughout the year instead of engaging in frequent promotional activities.
+Our ability to provide these low prices to our customers is supported by our direct-sourcing model, which strives to eliminate third-party intermediaries and shortens time to market.
+We believe this strategy creates trust with our Pro, DIY and BIY customers because they consistently receive low prices at Floor & Decor without having to wait for a sale or negotiate to obtain the lowest price.

 One-Stop Project Destination with Immediate Availability.
 We carry an extensive range of products, from flooring and decorative accessories to thin set, underlayment, grout and tools, to fulfill a customer's entire flooring project.
+Our large in-stock assortment, including decorative and installation accessories, differentiates us from our competitors.
 Our stores stock job-size quantities to immediately fulfill a customer's entire flooring project.
-In addition, our large in-stock assortment, including decorative and installation accessories, differentiates us from our competitors.
 In the instance where product is not available in the store, our four regional distribution centers and neighboring stores can quickly ship a product to meet a customer's needs.
-On average, each warehouse-format store carries 1.3 million square feet of flooring products and \$2.4 million of inventory at cost.
+On average, each warehouse-format store carries 1.4 million square feet of flooring products and \$2.6 million of inventory at cost.
+Customers also have access to all of our inventory for in-store pick up or delivery through FloorandDecor.com.